Did you know that coffee beans acquire their characteristic flavor only after roasting?

 Darker roast coffee beans are glossy and have an oily surface because they release oils through the long and intensive roasting processes.

 Dark roasts are especially popular in Southern Europe with the traditional Italian espresso.
+Here are my favorite dark roast beans as well.

 Most of the coffee beans you find in a supermarket can be assigned to this roast grade.
 However, supermarket dark roasts are created using quick hot air roasting at 600°C. These supermarket coffees are basically burnt on the outside, but not on the inside, suitable for making strong coffee, but not much else.